Master of Science in Mathematics

 Careers in Mathematics

-Tarleton data science master’s graduates secure high-paying data science jobs with rapid career advancement, working for prestigious employers such as Capital One Finance, HAVI Global Solutions, Informatica and Oak Ridge National Laboratories.
+Tarleton master’s in mathematics graduates secure high-paying analyst jobs with rapid career advancement, working for prestigious employers such as Capital One Finance, HAVI Global Solutions, Informatica and Oak Ridge National Laboratories.
 Others have pursued PhDs at Baylor University, Southern Methodist University, Washington University in St. Louis and so on.
-In the past three years, 100% of data science master’s-level students found great positions within six months of graduating.
+In the past five years, 100% of master’s-level students seeking employment found great positions within six months of graduating.

 Our mathematics education graduates secure leadership positions in regional independent school districts, community colleges and universities.
 Many of our graduates also choose to pursue doctoral degrees.